GOODVOICE

 Rural Areas

-Rural areas in Greece often need help with challenges such as limited access to schools, inadequate facilities, and a shortage of qualified teachers.
-These challenges can impact the quality of education and limit the opportunities available to students in rural areas (European Commission, 2019).
+Rural areas in Greece often face challenges such as limited access to schools, inadequate facilities, and a shortage of qualified teachers.
+These challenges can affect the quality of education and limit students' opportunities in rural areas (European Commission, 2019).

 Policy and Strategy Recommendations